Second Sophistic: Centres and key figures

 The Roman elites and Emperors valued the approval and sponsorship of acclaimed sophists.
 Herodes Atticus, at one point in time, received up to three letters a day from Emperor Marcus Aurelius.
 The Emperor also waited three days in Smyrna for the honor of meeting the student of Herodes and Polemo, Aelius Aristides.
 He then was required to wait one more day, before he was allowed to hear him speak.
-The man at the supposedly highest standing in the entire Empire was subject to the convenience of a man conventionally considered to be of a lower rank.

-Conclusion

 It seems that the association and a positive close relationship with these experts of rhetoric were coveted by these imperial officials.
 The sophists were held with high regard by those in surrounding regions and even by Roman elites and bureaucrats.
-“No other type of intellectual could compete with them in popularity, no creative artists existed to challenge their prestige at the courts of phil-Hellenic Emperors, and though the sophists often show jealousy of the philosophers, philosophy without eloquence was nowhere.”
-Not only were the wealthy citizens encouraging their sons to follow the sophistic profession, but nobles were more than proud to claim relation with celebrated sophists.
+“No other type of intellectual could compete with them in popularity, no creative artists existed to challenge their prestige at the courts of philhellenic Emperors, and though the sophists often show jealousy of the philosophers, philosophy without eloquence was nowhere.”